JulieNoh000/dms1_blog/posts/first-blog-post.md

 ![golden](golden.png)

 **After I found the previous one, my team mates and I had no clue about the answers to the remaining hints.
 So I suggested that we should just walk around the answer zone.
-When we reached triangle-shaped area next to the buikding 13, I saw a golden sphere on top of a long tower.
-And I saw three eights at the top of the tower, I was sure that this was the answer.**
+When we reached triangle-shaped area next to the building 13, I saw a golden sphere on top of a long tower.
+And seeing three eights at the top of the tower, I was sure that this was the answer.**

 **